Start hiring from the ground up after moving to another city

 Fast forward and I just moved to a new city (my 4th one!) where I was supposed to start an R&D office.
 This was definitely something out of my comfort zone but I was very lucky to find some great people - which most of them I had the luck to work with for quite some time.

 To be honest, I’m not a fan of hiring - in a way, it’s not my favorite thing in the world to do - properly preparing for an interview takes so much time and focus, the market nowadays is even crazier than it was a few years ago and finding right people is so hard that it can be frustrating.

-Even if you try to remove all the bias and structure the process - so you can have a point of reference it can still feel blurry sometimes - after all, we’re all just humans and some things are simply very difficult to quantize.
+Even if you try to remove all the bias and have really structured process (so you can have a point of reference) it can still feel blurry sometimes.
+After all, we’re all just humans and some things are simply very difficult to quantize.